A few weeks ago we showed you how to find out what your customers are searching for online.

 In our post that showed you how to find out your common search terms, we made it clear that your potential customers are becoming online product detective super sleuth ninjas.
 Technical industry term.
 You heard it here first.

-Which brings us to the reason why you need to start getting interested in the details of your brand name search engine results.
+This brings us to the reason why you need to start getting interested in the details of your brand name search engine results.
 Even if you provide ‘the best online customer service ever’, you will still have the occasional unhinged customer indulging in a slanderous review.
 It’s hard to make everyone happy.
 There’s always someone lining up to call you a nincompoop…

 This is why you need to learn how to keep control of your brand in search results.
 You can’t Kim Jong Un all the bad stuff away.
 You just need to make sure the bad reviews and negative press is buried beneath the good stuff when your customer-to-be starts sleuthing.

-There are a bunch of ways to influence the top search results for your company name, but we want to show you how some of the dominating Australian ecommerce brands are doing it.
+There are a bunch of ways to influence the top search results for your company name, but we want to show you how some of the dominating Australian eCommerce brands are doing it.

-We cherry-picked seven of Australia’s ecommerce giants and analysed how much of their first page Google results were populated with “company controlled properties” (content they own).
+We cherry-picked seven of Australia’s eCommerce giants and analysed how much of their first page Google results were populated with “company controlled properties” (content they own).

 Cotton On came out with the highest percentage of owned properties.
 This was also the shortest page of results, but the clothing colossus clearly has some reputation management clout at their digital marketing disposal.

 Without deliberate promotion of their owned media properties, the high ranking stories from these authoritative media sites could be dominating Cotton On’s brand search results.
-Not what you want you want your customer to find on their search for some new pyjamas.
+Not what you want you to want your customer to find on their search for some new pyjamas.

 Appliances Online and Dick Smith’s have slightly more difficult playing fields to contend with.

 “Appliances online” is a business description as well as a company name, which means well ranking competitors also make the front page.
-Dick Smith is impacted by the great man himself and his swathe of helicopter piloting, world saving, Ozemite purveying wonder.
+Dick Smith is impacted by the great man himself and his swathe of helicopter piloting, world-saving, Ozemite purveying wonder.

-Kogan and Shoes of Prey show that a sound PR program is just as important in the online world for the big end of the ecommerce town.
+Kogan and Shoes of Prey show that a sound PR program is just as important in the online world for the big end of the eCommerce town.
 A number of search results for these brands come from good news stories in high authority online media publications.

-For you smaller ecommerce pro’s, there is plenty to learn from the big end of the online town.
-It doesn’t take a million dollar marketing budget to maximize your brand presence on Google page one.
+For you smaller eCommerce pro’s, there is plenty to learn from the big end of the online town.
+It doesn’t take a million-dollar marketing budget to maximize your brand presence on Google page one.